What are the causes of ovary pain?

 According to VeryWellhealth.com, ovary pain, which is often felt in the lower abdomen, pelvis, or lower back, are related to ovulation and menstruation.
 A GYN problem like endometriosis or pelvic inflammatory disease, or even a medical condition affecting your digestive or urinary system can be to blame.
 This can make the diagnosis more difficult.

 Menstrual pain is a normal discomfort of being a woman going through her cycle.
 This cramping is experienced during or just before a menstrual cycle, also known as, dysmenorrhea.
 Uterine muscles are contracted to release these prostaglandins and other hormonal substances.

-Are you experiencing heavy bleeding?
+Are you experiencing heavy bleeding or painful periods?
 Click below for more information.

 Endometriosis is a condition where endometrial tissue is found outside the uterus.
 It is ‘trapped’ in the pelvic area and lower tummy (abdomen) and, rarely, in other areas in the body.

 A tubal, or ectopic pregnancy, occurs when the embryo implants itself outside the uterine cavity – commonly within one of the two Fallopian tubes.
 A tubal pregnancy can’t proceed normally.
 The fertilized egg can’t survive, and the growing tissue might destroy various maternal structures.
 Left untreated, life-threatening blood loss to the mother is possible.
 Early treatment of a tubal pregnancy can help preserve the chance for future healthy pregnancies.

 Another cause of ovary pain is pelvic inflammatory disease is an infection of a woman’s reproductive organs.
 It is a complication often caused by some STDs, like chlamydia and gonorrhea.
 Other infections that are not sexually transmitted can also cause PID.